vcmi/vcmi/docs/players/Installation_iOS.md

 Launch VCMI app on the device and the launcher will prompt two files to complete the installation.
 Select the .bin file first, then the .exe file.
 This may take a few seconds.
 Please be patient.

+## Step 3: Configuration settings
+Once you have installed VCMI and have the launcher opened, select Settings on the left bar.
+The following Video settings are recommended:

+•	Lower reserved screen area to zero.
+•	Increase interface Scaling to maximum.
+This number will depend on your device.
+For 11" iPad Air it was at 273% as an example

+Together, the two options should eliminate black bars and enable full screen VCMI experience.
+Enjoy!

 ## Alternative Step 1: Download and install VCMI

 - The latest release (recommended): <https://github.com/vcmi/vcmi/releases/latest>